eecheng87/ESCA/README.md

 ```

 ### System Call Hooks
-We cannot add syscalls without modifying the Linux kernel.
-What we can do is to replace an entry of the syscall table with our customized handler.
-It is crucial to make sure that the replaced entry is unused; otherwise, the system may crash after hooking the syscalls.
+ESCA locates the address of the syscall table through the kernel symbol table and replace the syscall table entry with our customized handler.

-ESCA locate the address of the syscall table through the kernel symbol table and replace the syscall table entry with our customized handler.
 Also, it is necessary to clear the write protection bit of the control register if modifying the syscall table is required.

-Two system call ESCA replaced
+Two system calls ESCA intercepts
-1. sys_batch: iterate shared table and execute all syscalls recorded in the shared table, then switch back to user mode.
+* `sys_batch`: iterates shared table and execute all syscalls recorded in the shared table, and then switches back to user mode.
-2. sys_register: mapping userspace shared table to kernel space memory and initialization.
+* `sys_register`: maps userspace shared table to kernel space memory and initialization.

-Replace system call handler
+Replace system call handlers:
 ```c
 // find out syscall table address scTab = (void **) (smSCTab + ((char *) &system_wq - smSysWQ));